Formation Control for Enclosing and Tracking via Relative Localization

-To realize the target enclosing and tracking task, UAVs first need to estimate the state of the target.
-Conventional approaches for cooperative state estimation primarily rely on the framework of distributed Kalman filters (DKFs) \cite{liDistributedKalmanFilter2020,liDistributedKalmanFilter2021,olfati-saberCollaborativeTargetTracking2011,lianDistributedKalmanConsensus2022,wangCooperativeTargetTracking2012,olfati-saberDistributedKalmanFiltering2007,liSelfLocalizationDistributedSystems2022,doostmohammadianDistributedEstimationApproach2022,xuDistributedPseudolinearEstimation2017}.
-This distributed estimation method is considered to improve the estimation accuracy and target tracking performance.
-In these approaches, a typical assumption is that the position of all UAVs in a global frame, or at least a subset of them, can be obtained through an external localization system like the Global Positioning System (GPS).
-However, obtaining reliable GPS signals in some scenarios can be difficult or even impossible \cite{jainEncirclementMovingTargets2022,dongCoordinateFreeCircumnavigationMoving2022}.
-Although some efforts have been made to address GPS-denied environments \cite{liuMovingTargetCircumnavigationUsing2023,dongCoordinateFreeCircumnavigationMoving2022,liVGSwarmVisionBasedGene2023,jainEncirclementMovingTargets2022,liuFormationControlMoving2023,yuBearingonlyCircumnavigationControl2019}, these works primarily focus on the target tracking task in open or unobstructed environments, and therefore do not account for situations where environmental factors may obscure the target of interest.
-Thus, achieving consistent cooperative state estimation for target tracking remains challenging without an external localization system, especially in partial measurement losses.
+To accomplish the task of target enclosing and tracking, UAVs first need to estimate the target's state.
+Conventional approaches to cooperative state estimation primarily rely on the framework of distributed Kalman filters (DKFs) \cite{liDistributedKalmanFilter2020,liDistributedKalmanFilter2021,olfati-saberCollaborativeTargetTracking2011,lianDistributedKalmanConsensus2022,wangCooperativeTargetTracking2012,olfati-saberDistributedKalmanFiltering2007,liSelfLocalizationDistributedSystems2022,doostmohammadianDistributedEstimationApproach2022,xuDistributedPseudolinearEstimation2017}.
+These methods are considered to improve estimation accuracy and target tracking performance.
+A common assumption in these approaches is that the position of all UAVs, or at least a subset of them, can be obtained in a global frame through an external localization system like the Global Positioning System (GPS).
+However, obtaining reliable GPS signals can be difficult or even impossible in some scenarios \cite{jainEncirclementMovingTargets2022,dongCoordinateFreeCircumnavigationMoving2022}.
+Although some efforts have been made to address GPS-denied environments \cite{liuMovingTargetCircumnavigationUsing2023,dongCoordinateFreeCircumnavigationMoving2022,liVGSwarmVisionBasedGene2023,jainEncirclementMovingTargets2022,liuFormationControlMoving2023,yuBearingonlyCircumnavigationControl2019}, these works primarily focus on target tracking in open or unobstructed environments and do not account for situations where environmental factors obscure the target.
+Thus, achieving consistent cooperative state estimation for target tracking remains challenging without an external localization system, particularly in cases of partial measurement loss.